RM19: Developing young voices. Developing young people.

 - Have fun!

 - All Change on 9 and 10 July at the Civic Hall, Grays

-The Royal Opera House Thurrock Community Chorus and RM19 join forces for the first time to present All Change.
-Inspired by the new Royal Opera House Bob and Tamar Manoukian Costume Centre at High House Production Park in Purfleet, All Change is a new production that combines chorus numbers from existing repertory with new imaginings of existing pieces, in an exploration of some of the timeless themes of opera.
-Professional soloists join this group of singers young and old to present an evening of old favourites, less familiar works and pieces never heard before, woven together to take you on a journey of change.
+The Royal Opera House Thurrock Community Chorus and RM19 joined forces for the first time to present All Change.
+Inspired by the new Royal Opera House Bob and Tamar Manoukian Costume Centre at High House Production Park in Purfleet, All Change was a new production that combined chorus numbers from existing repertory with new imaginings of existing pieces, in an exploration of some of the timeless themes of opera.
+Professional soloists joined this group of singers young and old to present an evening of old favourites, less familiar works and pieces never heard before, woven together to take you on a journey of change.

-RM19 is generously supported by Thurrock Borough Council, Mrs Lily Safra, Julian Metherell, Bernard Sunley Charitable Trust and Wendy Sargent.
+RM19 was generously supported by Thurrock Borough Council, Mrs Lily Safra, Julian Metherell, Bernard Sunley Charitable Trust and Wendy Sargent.